gethere-alexus/gethere-alexus/README.md

-- 👋 Hi, I’m @gethere-alexus
+- 👋 Hi, I’m Oleksii
-- 👀 I’m interested in game development
+- 👀 I’m interested in GameDev
-- 🌱 I’m currently learning C# , Unity Source.
-- 📫 How to reach me : telegram  - @Unknowneers
-- Good luck !

 <!---
 gethere-alexus/gethere-alexus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.